-Antiviral drugs: No antiviral drug has showed a significant impact in the death rate of COVID-192.
+Antiviral drugs: No antiviral drug has showed a significant impact in the death rate of COVID-19 .

 Remdesivir has demonstrated in vitro and in vivo activity in animal models against the viral pathogens MERS and SARS, which are also coronaviruses and are structurally similar to SARS-CoV-2.
 Remdesivir has been approved in the EU for treatment of severe COVID-19.
-One randomized clinical trial from China did not show improvement3, while in a randomized trial from the US in 1063 patients remdesivir shortened the time to recovery in adults with COVID-19 pneumonia, with non-statistically significant impact on mortality (11.4% vs. 15.2%) by day 29.4 There was no difference in outcome between 5 and 10 days of treatment in patients with severe COVID-19.5 A cohort study compared remdesivir with standard of care in patients with severe COVID-19 also showed improved resolution and lower mortality in remdesivir treated patients6.
-In a randomised patients with moderate COVID-19, there was no improvement in mortality between remdesivir treated patients and those receiving standard of care.7 Interim results from the so called WHO Solidarity trial reported on hospitalized patients in 405 hospitals in 30 countries showed no or marginal benefit of remdesivir8.
-The combination of the data of 4 trials with remdesivir vs control ^{3,4,7,8}, showed no significant impact in the death rate ratio (0.91, 95% CI 0.79-1.05)8.
-Based on these data, the WHO recently released a weak or conditional recommendation against the use of remdesivir in hospitalized patients with COVID-192 as the evidence suggests no important effect on mortality, need for mechanical ventilation, time to clinical improvement, and other patientimportant outcomes.
+One randomized clinical trial from China did not show improvement, while in a randomized trial from the US in 1063 patients remdesivir shortened the time to recovery in adults with COVID-19 pneumonia, with non-statistically significant impact on mortality (11.4% vs. 15.2%) by day 29.6 There was no difference in outcome between 5 and 10 days of treatment in patients with severe COVID-19.7 A cohort study compared remdesivir with standard of care in patients with severe COVID-19 also showed improved resolution and lower mortality in remdesivir treated patients.
+In a randomised patients with moderate COVID-19, there was no improvement in mortality between remdesivir treated patients and those receiving standard of care.
+Interim results from the so called WHO Solidarity trial reported on hospitalized patients in 405 hospitals in 30 countries showed no or marginal benefit of remdesivir 10.
+The combination of the data of 4 trials with remdesivir vs control , showed no significant impact in the death rate ratio (0.91, 95% CI 0.79-1.05)10.
+Based on these data, the WHO recently released a weak or conditional recommendation against the use of remdesivir in hospitalized patients with COVID-19 as the evidence suggests no important effect on mortality, need for mechanical ventilation, time to clinical improvement, and other patient-important outcomes.
 However, this does not exclude that there might be a potential benefit in immunocompromised and other high-risk populations particularly in the early phase of the infection.
-The combination of remdesivir and baricitinib (a JAK 1 and 2 inhibitor) was in a randomized trial shown to be superior to remdesivir alone in reducing the time of recovery (primary endpoint) especially in patients receiving high-flow oxygen or non-invasive ventilation but did not improve survival4.
+The combination of remdesivir and baricitinib (a JAK 1 and 2 inhibitor) was in a randomized trial shown to be superior to remdesivir alone in reducing the time of recovery (primary endpoint) especially in patients receiving high-flow oxygen or non-invasive ventilation but did not improve survival.

-Lopinavir/ritonavir has also been used but a published trial failed its primary endpoint^{9,10}.
-A combination of lopinavir/ritonavir with ribavirin and interferon-beta was reported to improve viral clearance and alleviation of symptoms compared to lopinavir/ritonavir given alone11.
-Chloroquine and hydroxychloroquine have also been used with early data suggesting reduction of viral load 12-16.
+Lopinavir/ritonavir has also been used but a published trial failed its primary endpoint.
+A combination of lopinavir/ritonavir with ribavirin and interferon-beta was reported to improve viral clearance and alleviation of symptoms compared to lopinavir/ritonavir given alone.
+Chloroquine and hydroxychloroquine have also been used with early data suggesting reduction of viral load 14-18.
 Several competent authorities have warned about the risk for severe side effects especially cardiac side effects (QT prolongation, particularly if other QT prolonging drugs are co-administered) and some competent authorities warn against its use especially in outpatients.
-Currently evidence for the usefulness of these agents is weak and conflicting17.
-In the WHO Solidarity trial18, hydroxychloroquine, lopinavir/ritonavir and interferon did not definitely reduced mortality (in unventilated patients or any other subgroup of characteristics), initiation of ventilation hospitalisation entry or duration.
-Hydroxychloroquine given as post- or pre-exposure prophylaxis in randomized trials did also not reduce the risk for COVID-19^{19,20}.
-Neither lopinavir/ritonavir or chloroquine/ hydrochloroquine is currently recommended for treatment of COVID-19.
+Currently evidence for the usefulness of these agents is weak and conflicting.
+In the WHO Solidarity trial, hydroxychloroquine, lopinavir/ritonavir and interferon did not definitely reduced mortality (in unventilated patients or any other subgroup initiation of ventilation of entry characteristics), hospitalisation or Hydroxychloroquine given as post- or pre-exposure prophylaxis in randomized trials did also not reduce the risk for COVID-19.
+Neither lopinavir/ritonavir or chloroquine/ hydrochloroguine is currently recommended for treatment of COVID-19.